2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **!Note!**

-BTCPay Server account’s can make unlimited amounts of stores.
+BTCPay Server accounts can create an unlimited number of stores.
 Each store is a wallet or “ home”.

 ### Example